-I tried my first mojito one warm summer evening last summer when a neighbor invited us over to hang out on the deck.
-He served a mojito he made with simple syrup and homegrown mint.
+I tried my first mojito one warm summer evening last summer when a neighbor invited us over and made a mojito with simple syrup and homegrown mint.
 It was fantastic.
 How have I lived 28 years without a mojito????

 I asked him for his mojito recipe a few weeks ago, but he is a professional chef, so he was all, “It’s nothing!
 Just throw together simple syrup, lime, and rum.”